aiven/aiven-docs/docs/products/postgresql/howto/setup-logical-replication.md

-Whether you are migrating or have another use case to keep an existing system in sync with an Aiven for PostgreSQL service, you can address that by setting up a **logical replica**.
-This article goes through the steps of replicating some tables from a self-managed PostgreSQL cluster to Aiven.
+Whether you are migrating or have another use case to keep an existing system in sync with an Aiven for PostgreSQL service, you can address that by setting up a **logical replica** and replicating tables from a self-managed PostgreSQL cluster to Aiven.

 :::note
 These instructions work also with AWS RDS PostgreSQL 10+ and [Google